FedMKT: Federated Mutual Knowledge Transfer for Large and Small Language Models: The Proposed FedMKT Method

 \subsection{Problem Definition}

 We consider the federated learning setting, involving one server that owns an LLM $f_\psi$ parameterized by $\psi$ and $K$ clients that each client $k$ has an SLM $g_{\phi_k}$ parameterized by ${\phi}_k$.
-Each client owns a local private dataset $\mathcal{D}_k$ with $N$ training samples, and all clients and the server share a public dataset $\mathcal{D}_{p}$.
+Each client owns a local private dataset denoted as $\mathcal{D}_k$ containing $N$ training samples, and all clients and server have access to a shared public dataset $\mathcal{D}_{p}$.

 The server and clients aim to collaboratively enhance the performance of the LLM and SLMs through federated learning without disclosing any private data.
 We assume that the $K$ clients execute the same text generation task, but they may hold heterogeneous or homogeneous SLM models.
 The collaboration between clients and the server involves the following sub-procedures: \begin{itemize} \item Each client $k$ trains its SLM $g_{\phi_k}$ using its private data $\mathcal{D}_k$.
 The objective is formulated as follows: